igrigorik/decisiontree/README.md

 # Decision Tree

-A ruby library which implements ID3 (information gain) algorithm for decision tree learning.
+A Ruby library which implements ID3 (information gain) algorithm for decision tree learning.
 Currently, continuous and discrete datasets can be learned.

 - Discrete model assumes unique labels & can be graphed and converted into a png for visual analysis
 - Continuous looks at all possible values for a variable and iteratively chooses the best threshold between all possible assignments.
 This results in a binary tree which is partitioned by the threshold at every step. (e.g. temperate > 20C)